 February's Scarf...
 In May?

 Yes, it's late.
 Sometimes designing doesn't go the way you want it to.
 But that's a story for a Yarn Tales Tuesday post, right?
 Please don't forget about the Scarf of the Month program - a monthly (and sometimes late) pattern created to donate to charity.
-Remember that you can help crochet for charity, too, or use the button in the right sidebar to donate funds for yarn!

 The design method for this scarf was part mathematical and part free form; the result is a beautiful lace with interesting texture.
 Made for the month of February, the Dancing Dragonflies Scarf was inspired by early spring dragonflies flitting about on a frosty morning.
 A heavily modified Butterfly Stitch and a pattern worked in the round creates a symmetrical design of dragonflies dancing around the foundation row.
 Even though this scarf seems light and lacy, worsted weight yarn and the bulkiness of the width will wrap you in warmth.